uvalphie/uvalphie/src/pages/landing/midsection/section2.md

 ---
 image: /img/ben_adr.png
 header: What We Do
-description: "We aim to provide outstanding leadership, philanthropy, and advocacy in our community.
-As university students we strive to be meaningful and members of our community and make an impact at the University of Virginia as well as in Charlottesville as a whole. "
+description: "We aim to help the Asian-American community as well as the greater UVA community through philanthropy and on-campus events to bring Asian-American Awareness to UVA. "
 order: 2
 ---